austral/austral.github.io/_spec/rationale-capabilities.md

 In the context of code running on a programmer's development computer, that means personal information.
-In the context of code running on an application server, that means confidential bussiness information.
+In the context of code running on an application server, that means confidential business information.

 What does a capability-secure filesystem API look like?
 Like this: